Outlier management for National Clinical Audits

 For information about the standard outlier process, please see the post-COVID-19 outlier management information above.

 HQIP COVID-19 guidance to NCAPOP (audit and CORP) Providers

 Outlier management can help to inform local quality improvement by targeting efforts and monitoring improvement or decline over time.
 All National Clinical Audits in the NCAPOP should:

-1. once established, undertake outlier analyses and notification for each national reporting cycle,
+1. Once established, undertake outlier analyses and notification for each national reporting cycle

-The following outlier guidance applies to:
+The outlier guidance applies to:

-- comparisons of healthcare providers (general practices, hospitals, trusts, clinical networks, but not individual practitioners) using batches of data collected over an appropriate defined period (and not continuous monitoring); and
+- Comparisons of healthcare providers (general practices, hospitals, trusts, clinical networks, but not individual practitioners) using batches of data collected over an appropriate defined period (and not continuous monitoring); and

-- both outcome and process measures of performance (referred to as ‘performance indicators’).
+- Both outcome and process measures of performance (referred to as ‘performance indicators’)